Government replaces the State of Emergency by a State of Calamity

 Containment measures: National State of Emergency declared on 27 March and replaced by State of Calamity on 26 May; domestic travel allowed only for seeking/providing essential services; 14-day self-quarantine for those who had contact with symptomatic people.

-Angola had confirmed that 353 people contracted COVID-19 in the country, including 10 who died from the disease, as of 6 July.
+Angola had confirmed that over 1,100 people contracted COVID-19 in the country, including 51 who died from the disease, as of 1 August.
 The Government replaced on 26 May the State of Emergency declared two months before over the coronavirus outbreak by a State of Calamity.
 The new measure will be in place until further notice and, according to the Government, will enable the country to gradually open its economic and social activities while keeping specific COVID-19 prevention rules.
 Angola’s capital Luanda, the only region reportedly with active cases of COVID-19, remains under sanitary cordon during the State of Calamity, and closed for movements in and out of the city.
 Essential service providers, humanitarian workers and people seeking medical assistance are allowed to cross Luanda’s borders.
 The rest of the country will resume activities in a phased manner, with shops, hotels, factories, farming and fisheries already allowed to operate.
-Schools are expected to resume from 13 July.
+The plan to reopen schools on 13 July has been postponed.
 When the State of Emergency was previously declared, all non-essential internal travel, meetings and public activities had been banned and all schools closed.
 International flights to and from Angola were suspended on 20 March and the country has also prohibited circulation of people at land borders during the same period.
 Docking and disembarkation of cargo ships and crew members for medical assistance and humanitarian reasons remain operational.

 COVID-19 has arrived in Angola at a time when much of the population was already struggling to meet their basic needs.
 In 2018-2019, southern Angola experienced a devastating drought - with temperatures the highest seen in 45 years - driving increasing hunger and malnutrition, especially in Cunene, Huíla, Bié and Namibe provinces.
 Angola is also facing macro-economic challenges following multiple consecutive years of economic contraction since 2014, when the country was hit by the oil price crisis.
 At least 40.6 per cent of the population live below the national poverty line, and nearly 1 in 2 people (47.6 per cent) live below the international poverty line of US$1.9 per day.
 COVID-19 is expected to exacerbate the situation for the most vulnerable, with 72.6 per cent of the population relying on informal employment.